 Taking local trains all the way from Tokyo to Hiroshima is only for the most adventurous of us.
 You will have to change trains at least five or six times (depending on your exact route), and travel for about 15 hours overall.
 That means you need to leave Tokyo early, or risk getting stuck at a random station over night.

 With all that travel time, why would you take this route?
 Well, we’d only recommend it if you’ve got your hands on the infamous Seishun 18 Pass.
-It gives you five days of unlimited use of local trains for ¥12,050 — meaning, in theory at least, that you could use it to get to Hiroshima for just ¥2,410.
-It’s also possible to split the Seishun 18 Pass between a group of people and travel together.
-However, the Seishun 18 is only available at certain times of the year.
+It gives you 5 days of unlimited use of local trains for ¥12,050 — meaning, in theory at least, that you could use it to get to Hiroshima for just ¥2,410.
+There’s also a 3-day version of the Seishun 18 Pass available for ¥10,000.

 Driving: Take control